Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

   If you prefer to work with the English interface, remove or rename .msg localization file in subdirectories *share/git-gui/lib/msgs* and *share/gitk/lib/msgs* of the Git installation directory.

-  Before the first commit to the OCCT repository, make sure that your User Name in the Git configuration file (file *.gitconfig* in the $HOME directory) is equal to your username on the OCCT development portal.
+  Before the first commit to the OCCT repository, make sure that your User Name in the Git configuration file (file <i>.gitconfig</i> in the <i>$HOME</i> directory) is equal to your username on the OCCT development portal.

 @subsubsection occt_gitguide_2_1_2 Installation and configuration of TortoiseGit